Who is an off-campus user?

-An off-campus user is any Tufts University staff, student, or faculty member who wishes to access library materials and resources while they are not physically located on campus.
+An off-campus user is any Tufts University staff, student, or faculty member wishing to access library materials and resources while not physically located on campus.

 Accessing e-resources while off campus

-If you are a current student, staff, or faculty member you can access all e-resources, such as journal articles, books, and databases, no matter where you are physically located.
-You can begin your search using JumboSearch or one of our many databases and log in with your Tufts username and password when prompted.
+If you are a current student, staff, or faculty member, you can access all e-resources, such as journal articles, books, and databases, no matter where you are physically located.
+You can begin your search using JumboSearch or one of our many databases and log in when prompted with your Tufts username and password.

-Downloading and using the Tufts VPN (Virtual Private Network) AnyConnect application from TTS makes this process even easier by minimizing the number of times you need to log in.
-The VPN will allow you to access library resources (as well as other Tufts on-campus-only resources), as if you were physically on campus.
+The Tufts VPN (Virtual Private Network) AnyConnect application from TTS makes this process even more seamless.
+It minimizes the times you need to log in and allows you to access library and Tufts e-resources as if you were on campus.
+We strongly encourage you to download, install, and use it.

 Creating shareable links to library resources